20th Waffen Grenadier Division of the SS (1st Estonian): Background

 In the meantime, on 28 August 1942, the Germans had announced the formation of the Estonian SS Legion, as part of the Waffen-SS, an armed branch of the German Nazi Party that served alongside but was never formally part of the Wehrmacht during World War II.
 Its commander was SS-Obersturmbannführer Franz Augsberger.
 While the Estonian leadership would have preferred to reform the Estonian Army, sufficient volunteers came forward for the Legion to be officially established on 1 October at Heidelager near Dębica in occupied Poland.
 When created, the Legion comprised the 1st SS Volunteer Grenadier Regiment (1.
 Estnische SS-Freiwilligen-Grenadier-Regiment), which was under the command of an Estonian, SS-Standartenführer Johannes Soodla.
 In January 1943, three of the best Schuma battalions were disbanded and their members joined the Legion or other Schuma battalions.
 In early 1943, in response to the introduction of conscription and unhappy with German policies, some Estonians fled to Finland and enlisted in the Finnish Army.
 Soon after, Estonians formed two companies of the 3rd Battalion of the Finnish 47th Infantry Regiment, and soon the 3rd Battalion was entirely made up of Estonians.
-It fought the Red Army on the Mannerheim Line, before helping form the Finnish 200th Infantry Regiment, which was made up of 310 Finns and 2,340 Estonians.
-The 200th Infantry Regiment continued fighting on the Mannerheim Line until August 1944 when it was disbanded.
+It fought the Red Army on the Karelian Isthmus before helping form the Finnish 200th Infantry Regiment, which was made up of 310 Finns and 2,340 Estonians.
+The 200th Infantry Regiment continued fighting on the Isthmus until August 1944 when it was disbanded.

 In April 1943, I. Battalion of the 1st SS Volunteer Regiment was retitled Volunteer Battalion Narwa (Freiwillige-Bataillon Narwa) and detached from the Legion.
 It joined the Nordic-recruited 5th SS Panzer Division Wiking, replacing a Finnish SS battalion.
 Volunteer Battalion Narwa distinguished itself fighting as part of the 5th SS Division until it returned to Estonia in July 1944.
 About the same time as the I. Battalion was detached, the Legion became operational.
 Continuing manpower shortages resulted in the introduction of conscription at this time, with about 12,000 men called up, of whom about 5,300 were sent to the Legion.

 From spring 1943, some of the Estonian police battalions were used to form larger units, and many of their men volunteered for the Legion.
 The German authorities began conscripting Estonians over the winter of 1942–43.
 Conscripts were given a choice between serving in the Legion, auxiliary units of the German Wehrmacht or working in factories.
 Those who opted to serve with the Waffen-SS were offered the immediate return of their lands.